PavelJunior/Laravel-Blog/readme.md

-## A Simle Blog Built Using Laravel PHP Framework.
+## A Simple Blog Built Using Laravel PHP Framework.
 **Main feathers implemented in the project:**
 - Authorization with Google, Twitter, Github, LinkedIn APIs using OAuth 2.0 protocol
 - Authorization system with password reset and email confirmation by email